-In 1936, amid theGreat Depression,grifter Johnny Hooker and his partners Luther Coleman and Joe Erie con $11,000 in cash from an unsuspecting victim inJoliet, Illinois.
+In 1936, amid theGreat Depression,grifter Johnny Hooker and his partners, Luther Coleman and Joe Erie, con $11,000 in cash from an unsuspecting victim inJoliet, Illinois.
 Hooker loses his share of the con on a rigged roulette game, while Luther, buoyed by the windfall, decides to retire.
-He tells Hooker to seek out his old friend Henry Gondorff in Chicago to learn "the big con".
+He tells Hooker to seek out his old friend, Henry Gondorff, in Chicago, to learn "the big con".
 Corrupt Joliet police lieutenant William Snyder confronts Hooker, revealing that their mark was a courier for vicious Irish-American crime boss Doyle Lonnegan.
 Lonnegan's men murder Luther and the courier.
 After finding Luther dead, Hooker flees to Chicago.

 "Kelly" gives Lonnegan a tip on a 7-to-1 long shot in a horse race that pays off.
 When Lonnegan presses him for details, he reveals that he has a partner, "Les Harmon" (actually con man Kid Twist), in the ChicagoWestern Union office, who will help them topple "Shaw" by winning bets he books on horse races throughpast-posting.
-Lonnegan is convinced after being provided thetrifecta of another race, and agrees to finance a $500,000 bet ($11.3 million in 2024) to break "Shaw" and get revenge.
+Lonnegan is convinced after being provided thetrifecta of another race, and agrees to finance a $500,000 bet ($11.3 million in2024) to break "Shaw" and get revenge.
 Shortly thereafter, Snyder captures Hooker and brings him before Polk, who forces Hooker to betray Gondorff by threatening to jail Luther Coleman's widow.

 ScreenwriterDavid S. Ward has said in an interview that he was inspired to writeThe Sting while researching pickpockets: "Since I had never seen a film about a confidence man before, I said I gotta do this."
 Daniel Eagan said: "One key to plots about con men is that film goers want to feel they are in on the trick.
 They don't have to know how a scheme works, and they don't mind a twist or two, but it's important for the story to feature clearly recognizable 'good' and 'bad' characters."
-It took a year for Ward to fine-tune this aspect of the script and to figure out how much information he could keep from the audience while still making the leads sympathetic.
+It took Ward a year to fine-tune this aspect of the script and to determine how much information he could withhold from the audience while still making the leads sympathetic.
 He also imagined an underground brotherhood of thieves who assemble for a big operation and then melt away afterward.[4]

-Years later, directorRob Cohen recounted how he found the script in the slush pile when working as areader forMike Medavoy, a future studio head, but then an agent.
+Years later, directorRob Cohen recounted how he found the script in theslush pile when working as areader forMike Medavoy, a future studio head, but then an agent.
 He wrote in his coverage that it was "the great American screenplay and … will make an award-winning, major-cast, major-director film."
 Medavoy said that he would try to sell it on that recommendation, promising to fire Cohen if he could not.
 Universal bought it that afternoon, and Cohen keeps the coverage framed on the wall of his office.[5]

 AcademicDavid Maurer sued for plagiarism, claiming the screenplay was based too heavily on his 1940 bookThe Big Con, about real-life tricksters Fred and Charley Gondorff.
 Universal settled out of court for $600,000, irking Ward, who resented the presumption of guilt implied by an out-of-court settlement done for business expediency.[6]